Search

 • make updates to existing integration targets

-These adjustments are made on a per-environment basis, so your production environment will likely have a different integration configuration than your staging environment.
+Since adjustments are made on a per-environment basis, your production environment will likely have a different integration configuration than your staging environment.

 Creating new environments